the-markup/investigation-isp/README.md

 These can be downloaded locally using `data/download_external_data.sh`.

-`s3://markup-public-data/isp/input.tar.xz` is about 7.7 GB compressed and contains open source addresses (`data/input/addresses/open_addresses_enriched` and `data/input/isp`), bulk data from government sources: the census (`data/input/census/acs5/`) and FCC (`data/input/fcc/fbd_us_with_satellite_dec2020_v1.csv.gz`).
+`s3://markup-public-data/isp/input.tar.xz` is about 7.7 GB uncompressed and contains open source addresses (`data/input/addresses/open_addresses_enriched` and `data/input/isp`), bulk data from government sources: the census (`data/input/census/acs5/`) and FCC (`data/input/fcc/fbd_us_with_satellite_dec2020_v1.csv.gz`).

-`s3://markup-public-data/isp/isp-intermedairy.tar.xz` is about 5.7 GB and contains API responses from each ISP (`data/intermediary/isp/`) appended to the geographic data we pulled in above.
+`s3://markup-public-data/isp/isp-intermedairy.tar.xz` is about 5.7 GB uncompressed and contains API responses from each ISP (`data/intermediary/isp/`) appended to the geographic data we pulled in above.

 ### Localized datasets
 Do you want to write a local story based on the data we collected?

-We wrote a story recipe guide to help do that, and below is a list of each city we collected, and a link to the street-level data for each.
-Note that the data has been categorized based on an addresses' surrounding socioeconomics.
+We wrote a story recipe guide to help do that, and have made street-level data for each city and provider available here:

  - Albuquerque, N.M. ([CenturyLink](https://github.com/the-markup/investigation-isp/blob/main/data/output/by_city/albuquerque_centurylink_plans.csv), [EarthLink](https://github.com/the-markup/investigation-isp/blob/main/data/output/by_city/albuquerque_earthlink_plans.csv))
  - Atlanta, Ga. ([AT&T](https://github.com/the-markup/investigation-isp/blob/main/data/output/by_city/atlanta_at&t_plans.csv), [EarthLink](https://github.com/the-markup/investigation-isp/blob/main/data/output/by_city/atlanta_earthlink_plans.csv))